kripken/j2k.js/README.markdown

     python make.py
 ```

-Looks like you need |make clean| in build/ as incremental builds do not always link.
+Note: Looks like you need |make clean| in build/ as incremental builds do not always link.

+You can modify the settings in make.py.
+For example, changing
+`USE_TYPED_ARRAYS` to 0 will make it generate a build without typed arrays
+(which as mentioned above, will be slower but will work if the environment
+lacks typed arrays).

 Testing